-In case you’re sufficiently fortunate to witness the enchantment of Paris amid Christmas, you MUST make a beeline for the Christmas advertise on the Trocadero.
-Walk around with your reflected on wine, gingerbread and numerous baked goods.
+In case you’re sufficiently fortunate to witness the enchantment of Paris amid Christmas, you MUST make a beeline for the Christmas advertising on the Trocadero.
+Walk around with your reflected on wine, gingerbread, and numerous baked goods.

 28. WATCH THE MOULIN ROUGE

-It might be a banality, yet this legandary most fabulous of grande ladies on the Rue Royale still satisfies sad sentimental people with its sumptuous, stride back in time craftsmanship nouveau inside.
+It might be a banality, yet this legendary most fabulous of grande ladies on the Rue Royale still satisfies sad sentimental people with its sumptuous, stride back in time craftsmanship nouveau inside.

 Ostensibly the best perspective of Paris as I would like to think.
 Get the 10,000 foot perspective of Paris that really incorporates the Eiffel Tower.
 It looks completely supernatural when the city illuminates during the evening.

 Disneyland may not appear to be all that unique to a few people, but rather for us Australians, it’s a distant youth dream.
 I’m going to state no to the most joyful place on earth.